- Dame Vera Baird, Police and Crime Commissioner for Northumbria

-With the Government’s Female Offenders Strategy on the horizon, it is the perfect time to assess national and local strategies for women in the criminal justice system.
+The Government’s new Female Offenders Strategy represents a major shift in the approach to women in the criminal justice system.
 The police, probation services, health agencies, local authorities and the third sector all have a role in ensuring better outcomes for women who commit crime.
 The sector is responding but more can be done, with only 60% of PCCs having programmes looking at female offenders.

 Join Westminster Briefing in September to explore upcoming Government action and the national landscape of women in the criminal justice system.